-Tableau provides limited support for connections using a Web Data Connector or a JDBC or ODBC driver to connect to an unsupported database.
-For more information about the support provided, see the following topics in the Tableau Desktop and Web Authoring Help:
+Similar to Tableau, Bridge provides limited support for data sources that use the Web Data Connector or a JDBC or ODBC driver to connect to an unsupported database.
+For more information about the support provided, see the following topics in the Tableau Help:

-To determine whether your data requires OAuth, when you sign in to your cloud data through Tableau Desktop, if you are redirected to the data provider’s sign-in page, that provider most likely uses OAuth or similar standard and therefore cannot use Tableau Bridge.
+To determine whether your data requires OAuth, when you sign in to your cloud data through Tableau Desktop, if you are redirected to the data provider’s sign-in page, that provider most likely uses OAuth or similar standard and therefore Bridge can't be used.

-As an alternative to Tableau Bridge, to refresh data that you connect to through OAuth:
+As an alternative to Bridge, to refresh data that connects through OAuth:

 For extracts of Salesforce and Google data, you can set up a schedule directly on Tableau Online.